IBM/doframework/README.md

 error: failed to create clusterrolebinding: Unauthorized
 error: You must be logged in to the server (Unauthorized)
 ```
-This is an indication that you haven't logged in.
+This is an indication that you haven't logged into your cluster.
 See login instructions below.

 ---------------

 ## rayvens Image Update
-Any version updates of rayvens [image](https://quay.io/repository/ibm/rayvens?tab=tags) can be editted in `doframework.yaml` under `containers: ... image: quay.io/ibm/rayvens:0.4.0`.
+Any version updates of rayvens [image](https://quay.io/repository/ibm/rayvens?tab=tags) can be editted in `doframework.yaml` under `containers: ... image: quay.io/ibm/rayvens:0.X.X`.

 ---------------

 ## Nothing Generated
 If you only see `kamel` subprocesses after hitting `ray submit`, it's likely you forgot to upload `input.json` files to S3 bucket `<inputs_bucket>`.
+You can upload then now -- no need to stop the experiment.

 ---------------